Green Routes, a triple bottom line tourism initiative of St. Paul-based Renewing the Countryside.

 Home sharing — by renting a room, informally or via Airbnb, to a traveler or short-term tenant — can be a powerful and profitable option for aging in place.
 The definition of a short term rental varies by city since each chooses to regulate (or not) differently.
 Concerns include potential loss of affordable housing, safety and neighborhood quality-of-life issues.
 See Short Term Rental Zoning Study and Proposed Zoning Code Amendments (St. Paul: 2017) that summarizes the regulatory stances of Eagan, Burnsville, Duluth, and Prior Lake.

-Identify how area tourism is featuring green aspects/beautification of the area/their business, and/or how the city has contacted businesses (and how many) about making internal green changes within their business; promote on a city/chamber web page area businesses that have EV charging stations.
+Identify how area tourism is featuring cultural and green aspects/beautification of the area/their business, and/or how the city has contacted businesses (and how many) about making internal green changes within their business; promote on a city/chamber web page area businesses that have EV charging stations.

 Create or participate in an ongoing green tourism initiative; facilitate follow-up with at least 5 businesses to assist them/arrange for assistance to them in greening their business.